-- You will receive a letter to inform you that your daughter in on the SEND register - You will be invited in to ask you to help write your daughter's profile.
+- You will receive a letter to inform you that your daughter is on the SEND register - You will be invited in to contribute to your daughter's profile.
 Your daughter will be asked to share her thoughts and be fully involved. - You will be able to ask for changes to the profile to make sure both you and your daughter feel it is correct and supportive. - You will receive a copy of the profile, which is shared with all her teachers, so you know what is being said and done.
-These are reviewed and updated regularly. - You will receive additional information if your daughter needs or is entitled to specialist intervention

-- Having intervention and extra help in the school does not necessarily mean that your daughter has special educational needs. - You will have an opportunity to meet or speak to the SENCo or another member of staff who can answer your questions and discuss your daughter's progress once each term - For students with an EHCP or statement an annual review will be carried out to ensure appropriate support - Where recommended on any EHCP or statement, skilled professionals (e.g. Educational psychologists and speech and language therapists) will form part of the support package - There is an SEN link governor who has an overview of provision
+These are reviewed and updated regularly. - You will receive additional information if your daughter needs or is entitled to specialist intervention - Having intervention and extra help in the school does not necessarily mean that your daughter has special educational needs. - You will have an opportunity to meet or speak to the SENDCo or another member of staff who can answer your questions and discuss your daughter's progress once each term - For students with an EHCP an annual review will be carried out to ensure appropriate support - Where recommended on any EHCP, skilled professionals (e.g. Educational Psychologists, Speech and Language therapists) will form part of the provision - There is a SEND link governor who has an overview of provision